2.5 Distinguishing quantum states

 Exercise 2.8 (Broken leg and arm (challenging)).

 Problem: Alice and Bob like to explore the wilderness surrounding their town.
 For this purpose they have built two large gorilla robots that can navigate through rough terrain while carrying them comfortably on their backs.
 This is not a good day for Bob since his robot accidentally falls off a cliff!
 Luckily, Bob survives the fall with only a few bruises, but his robot gets damaged pretty badly: one arm, one leg, and its communications device are all broken.
 Bob does not have any spare parts for legs and arms, but at least he manages to fix his communications device for a brief moment.
-Unfortunately, it can send only one bit or one qubit and then stop working.
+Unfortunately, it can send only one bit or one qubit before it stops working.
 Bob would like to communicate to Alice which leg (left or right) and which arm (also, left or right) of his robot is broken so that she could take off the corresponding one from her robot and send it down to him.
 Alice can send him just one limb (either leg or arm) because both robots need to be able to walk back home (which they can still do on three limbs).
 The situation is made more complicated by the fact that Alice does not have all the required tools for removing an arbitrary limb from her robot.
 Bob recalls that Alice took with her either the tools for legs or for arms (and not both), but he cannot remember which.

 There are four possible combinations of which leg and which arm of Bob’s robot broke – you can assume that each of them happened with probability .
 Similarly, there are two types of limbs Alice can remove from her robot (she has either tools for removing legs or arms) and you can assume that she took the right tools for each with probability .